Dogs can go nuts for nuts. But should they eat them?

 Some nuts can be harmless for dogs, while others can wreak havoc on their digestive system.

-Before you pick a nutty butter to stuff your dog’s Kong toy or serve doggie trail mix to your four-legged companion, learn what crunchy goodness is safe for them to eat and which nuts are poisonous!
+Before you pick a nutty butter to stuff your dog’s Kong toy or serve doggie trail mix to your four-legged companion, learn what crunchy goodness is safe for them to eat and which nuts are better to avoid.

 Nuts That Dogs Can Eat